5 Steps How to Collect a Judgment in Pennsylvania.

 Have the Sheriff Serve the Writ Of Execution to levy on any and all real property the debtor owns.

-If you have questions about a Pennsylvania debt collection case, please feel free to reach out to attorney Noah Fardo directly at email@example.com or contact us for free consultations and would be happy to help.
+If you have questions about a Pennsylvania debt collection case, please feel free to reach out to attorney Noah Fardo directly at email@example.com or contact us for a free consultation and would be happy to review and advise.

 This article is written for entertainment purposes only.
 Each case and set of facts are unique.
 This article should not be relied upon for legal advice and we do not offer representation unless a written agreement is in place.
 But as stated, we are happy to answer questions if you have them.